-Grade Level: 11

-Graduation Credits: 1.0, Required Text: Algebra II with Trigonometry (Prentice Hall 2001)
+Grade Level: 11 Graduation Credits: 1.0, Required Text: Algebra II with Trigonometry (Prentice Hall 2001) Course Outline and Objectives

 This course will review and extend some of the concepts and skills developed in Algebra I. Students will work with rational and radical expressions, and will be introduced to complex numbers.
 Students will also explore conic sections.
 The course will conclude with a brief introduction into trigonometric functions.

-Statistics
+Statistics Grade level: 10-12

-Graduation Credits: 1.0, Must take a math class senior year, Statistics or dual enrollment Text: Statistics Through Applications (Freeman)
+Graduation Credits: 1.0, Must take a math class senior year Text: Statistics Through Applications (Freeman)